lofar-astron/factor/doc/source/facetselfcal.rst

 --------------

 Input
-	Model image of entire facet
+	Model image of entire facet.

 Output
-    ``SUBTRACTED_DATA`` column for each band with all high-res sources subtracted
+    ``SUBTRACTED_DATA`` column for each band with all high-res sources subtracted.

 Pipeline Steps
     create_model4_map, adjust_wsclean_mapfile2, create_compressed_mapfile6
-        Make datamap for model images
+        Make datamap for model images.

     concat_unaveraged
-        Concatenate in frequency in preparation for FT
+        Concatenate in frequency in preparation for FT.

     wsclean_ft
-        Call WSClean to FT model image into ``MODEL_DATA`` column of each band
+        Call WSClean to FT model image into ``MODEL_DATA`` column of each band.

     subtract
-        Call BBS to subtract ``MODEL_DATA`` column from ``DATA`` column
+        Call BBS to subtract ``MODEL_DATA`` column from ``DATA`` column.

 Test data
     TODO